KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ## Preface
 iPhone Mirroring didn’t come to my attention until my friend mentioned it last month.
 I never imagined it could become the key to conquering iOS devices.
 All this time, I had been trying to find ways to play games on iOS with scripting, and iPhone Mirroring turned out to be the answer.

 ## Introduction
 Today I have randomly chosen from one of my favorite iOS games and decided to write a script for it, with iPhone Mirroring.
 It's called [Egg Inc.](https://egg-inc.fandom.com/wiki/Egg,_Inc.)
 A game where you raise chickens, the chickens lay eggs, and you make profits by shipping the eggs.
 My goal today will be writing a program specifically for [Prestige](https://egg-inc.fandom.com/wiki/Prestige).

 ## The Main Idea
-On iPhone Mirroring, mouse clicks will simulate taps on iPhone.
-This is great because I already know how to simulate clicks and presses and drags.
-Prestige is a fairly mechanical process—it's repeated over and over, and I have already identified a pattern in it.
-Basically, this program is going to follow some kind of pattern to perform prestige.
+On iPhone mirroring, mouse clicks simulate taps on the iPhone.
+This is great because I already know how to simulate clicks, presses, and drags.
+Prestige is a fairly mechanical process—it’s repeated over and over, and I have already identified a pattern in it.
+Essentially, this program will follow a specific pattern to perform prestige.

 ## Very Important
-⚠️ I have omitted many details that are not directly related.
-In the future I <u>might</u> make write another log about them. **Please do not be surprised if things are not working well after you have followed everything in this blog.** Also, please do not have high hope about this, even after optimizations, its efficiency is still horrible compared to manual prestige.
+⚠️ I have intentionally omitted many details that are not directly related.
+In the future, I <u>might</u> write another log about them. **Please do not be surprised if things don’t work well after following everything in this blog.** Also, please keep your expectations realistic— even after optimizations, its efficiency is still terrible compared to manual prestige.

 ## Limitations
-That being said, **if you are here for a one-size-fits-all program, you might be out of luck because this is very experimental.** You will also need at least some degree of knowledge about programming in order to understand the materials presented in this article; and worse, this is a personal log, not a tutorial so I might not be explaining things nicely.
+That being said, **if you’re looking for a one-size-fits-all program, you might be out of luck, as this is highly experimental.** You’ll also need at least a basic understanding of programming to follow the materials presented in this article.
+To make matters worse, this is a personal log, not a tutorial, so I might not explain things as clearly as I could.

-On the top of that, players have different prestige strategies.
+On top of that, players have different prestige strategies.
 I will list mine here.
 1. Start from Edible
 2. Jump to Dilithium
 3. Get enough farm value and jump to Universe
 4. Get soul eggs and prestige

 Sounds easy?
-Okay, I admit I've hidden a lot of details.
-Now I will follow this pattern and build a program based on it.
+Okay, I admit I’ve omitted a lot of details.
+Now, I will follow this pattern and build a program based on it.

 FYI, my current Earning Bonus and Prestige set: